 SAF’s newest programme, the Samdani Artist-Led Initiatives Forum, recognises the importance of Bangladesh’s independently established and self-funded art initiatives.
 Supporting these initiatives’ ongoing efforts, the Forum will help each to continue their work locally while building their profile internationally through SAF’s network.
 The Samdani Art Foundation will also support exhibitions of these artist groups in Dhaka.

-A permanent home for the collection is currently in development: Srihatta – Samdani Art Centre and Sculpture Park will open its first phase late 2018 and there are plans to open a permanent exhibition space in Dhaka post 2020, both designed by Dhaka-based, Aga Khan award-winning architect Kashef Mahboob Chowdhury.
+A permanent home for the collection is currently in development: Srihatta – Samdani Art Centre and Sculpture Park will open its first phase late 2018, designed by Dhaka-based, Aga Khan Award for Architecture-winning architect, Kashef Mahboob Chowdhury.
 Located in Sylhet, Bangladesh, Srihatta will house the Samdani Art Foundation Collection, accommodate space for up to ten artists in residence, and commission new works by world-class South Asian and international artists.
 Opening up new possibilities for art and community engagement in rural Bangladesh and raising standards for the public accessibility of institutions in South Asia, the first project realised on this site is Rokeya – an interactive sculpture created in collaboration with the local community by leading Polish artist Paweł Althamer in early 2017.